Payback (2017): Storylines

 At the Royal Rumble, Braun Strowman interfered in the Universal Championship match, costing Roman Reigns the title.
 The two then faced each other at Fastlane, where Reigns was victorious.
 The following night on Raw, Strowman declared that Reigns had gotten lucky and wanted another rematch, however, he was interrupted by The Undertaker.
-Reigns began a rivalry with Undertaker and defeated at Wrestlemania 33.
+Reigns began a rivalry with Undertaker and defeated him at WrestleMania 33.
 Strowman then reignited his feud with Reigns on the April 10 episode of Raw, where he brutally attacked Reigns backstage, including pushing Reigns, who was strapped onto a stretcher, off a loading dock, and then tipped over an ambulance that Reigns was inside, thereby injuring Reigns's shoulder in the process.
 The following week, Raw General Manager Kurt Angle announced that Strowman would face Reigns at Payback.
-Angle also gave Strowman the night off.
-Despite this, Strowman began wreaking havoc backstage until Big Show stopped him, resulting in a match between the two on Raw.
-The match ended after Strowman performed a superplex on Show from the top rop, after which, the ring imploded.
-The following week, Kalisto (one of the wrestlers that Strowman attacked backstage the previous week) defeated Strowman in a dumpster match.
-Afterwards, Strowman attacked Kalisto, locked him in the dumpster, and rolled it off the stage.

-At WrestleMania 33, Bayley retained the Raw Women's Championship against Charlotte Flair, Sasha Banks, and Nia Jax in a fatal four-way elimination match.
+At WrestleMania 33, Bayley defeated Sasha Banks, Nia Jax, and Charlotte Flair in a fatal four-way elimination match to retain the Raw Women's Championship.
 On the April 10 episode of Raw, Banks declared her desire to challenge Bayley for the title.
 Alexa Bliss, who had lost the SmackDown Women's Championship at WrestleMania 33, then appeared, followed by Mickie James, and both revealed that they had been moved to Raw as a result of the Superstar Shake-up; Flair was transferred to SmackDown.
 The next week, Bliss defeated Banks, James, and Jax in a fatal four-way match to become the number one contender against Bayley for the Raw Women's Championship at Payback.
-The following week, after a verbal confrontation between Bayley and Bliss, Bliss faced Banks where Bliss was intentionally counted out.
-Following the match, Bayley tried to get Bliss back to the ring, but Bliss escaped backstage.
-Bliss then returned, however, and attacked Bayley.

 On the April 10 episode of Raw, The Miz and his wife Maryse were moved to the Raw brand as a result of the Superstar Shake-up.
-On the April 24 episode, it was announced that Finn Bálor would be The Miz's guest on Miz TV, which was scheduled for the Payback Kickoff pre-show.
+On the April 24 episode, it was announced that Finn Bálor would be The Miz's guest on "Miz TV", which was scheduled for the Payback Kickoff pre-show.

 Event

 Pre-show

 During the Payback Kickoff pre-show, Enzo Amore and Big Cass faced Luke Gallows and Karl Anderson.
 Amore pinned Gallows with a schoolboy for the win.

-Later, The Miz hosted ‘’Miz TV’’ with Finn Bálor as the guest.
+Later, The Miz hosted "Miz TV" with Finn Bálor as the guest.
 Bálor stated that he wanted the Universal Championship back, as he never lost it, and ended up attacking Miz.